 While the exact duties may vary depending on your employer but could include the following:

 There are three main Information Communication Technician orientated categories to this apprenticeship – Knowledge, Skills and Behaviours.
-More detailed information can be found on the apprenticeship standard document itself or here.
+More detailed information can be found on the apprenticeship standard website (new window).

 As an apprentice, you can expect to undertake work-based learning with an employer and be paid a wage.